Hotel Email Testing

 For all guests, it’s simply a good idea to encourage them to come and stay with you again.
 Personalize this automated message for a first-time guest or a returning visitor by showing them rates for the same room during similar dates the next year.

-Example message: “Hi [guest name], thank you for choosing [hotel name] for your recent stay in [hotel location].
-Next time, book through the official [hotel name] website to receive exclusive perks and extras like free valet parking and free bike rentals.
-See our latest best available rates [hyperlink].”
+Thank you for choosing [hotel name] for your recent visit.
+Next time, book directly via our website to enjoy perks like free valet parking and bike rentals.
+Check out our best rates here: [hyperlink].
+We look forward to welcoming you back!

 A good friend and all-around smart guy, Tim Peter, always says that getting a guest through an OTA is fine but if they book with you through the OTA a second time, you’re doing it wrong.
 We couldn’t agree more.
 If you didn’t get the guest’s real contact information from the third-party channel, it’s worth it to put in some effort to collect this information.
 Once armed with a guest’s details, take advantage of it for hotel guest messaging focused on driving direct bookings.
 Start by explaining the benefits they get from booking directly, and consider offering them a discount for next time.